harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scans.md

 redirect_from: /docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scans
 ---

 This workflow describes how to ingest Snyk scan results into a Harness pipeline.
-STO supports the following scan approaches for the following Snyk products:
+STO supports the following scan modes for the following Snyk products:

 - Snyk Open Source
   - [Snyk Open Source orchestration example](#snyk-open-source-orchestration-example)